NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cbs.html.markdown

 # netapp-cloudmanager_cbs

 Provides a netapp-cloudmanager_cbs resource.
-This can be used to enable cloud backup on a specific working environment Cloud Volumes ONTAP on AWS, Aure, and GCP.
+This can be used to enable cloud backup on a specific working environment Cloud Volumes ONTAP on AWS and Aure.
 Requires existence of a Cloud Manager Connector and a Cloud Volumes ONTAP system.

 ## Example Usages